Mission

 South Central Public Health District is the leader in the multi-county concept of providing public health services.
 We have offices in Bellevue, Gooding, Heyburn, Jerome, and Twin Falls; and with part-time clinics in Shoshone and Fairfield we serve all eight counties of south central Idaho and are part of a statewide system of seven public health districts.

 South Central Public Health District is governed by an eight-member Board of Health with a representative from each of the eight counties.
 Regular board meetings are held on the fourth Wednesday of each month and are open to the public.
-Occassionally meetings will be moved or canceled depending on other scheduled activities of the Board and administration.
+Occasionally meetings will be moved or canceled depending on other scheduled activities of the Board and administration.

-See Also:
+See Also

 Idaho Public Health Districts